 How do we find out the quantity of water needed by Gopi?
-To answer this question, now we will discuss some variations.
+To answer this question, we now study some types of variations.

 10.1 Direct Proportion

 On the occasion of Vanamahotsavam, Head of Eco team in a school decided to take up plantation of saplings.
 Number of Eco club members of each class is furnished here.